 Afternoon snack: 1 cup cucumber slices with ¼ cup hummus + 1 cup of green tea

 Dinner: 6 ounces of salmon, 2 cups of steamed broccoli and cauliflower, ⅓ cup sweet potato cubes pan-fried in 1 tablespoon olive oil + 2 cups of water

 Day 10: Weigh in

-According to the National Weight Control Registry, a database that tracks more than 10,000 individuals who have lost 30+ pounds and kept them off for at least one year, 75 percent of the most successful dieters weigh in at least once a week.
+According to the National Weight Control Registry, a database that tracks more than 10,000 individuals who have lost over 30 pounds and kept them off for at least one year, 75 percent of the most successful dieters weigh in at least once a week.
 Now that you’ve reached the end of your 10-day diet pilot, step on the scale and jot down your progress.
 Ready to continue your progress?
 Stoke your fat-burning furnace with a copy of The Super Metabolism Diet!
 With the help of this book, you can quickly and easily turn your metabolism into a fat-melting machine.